 Q: How should I secure funding for costs that are not automatically covered by TECI?

 A: The workshop application includes a question about workshop funding.
 Applicants are asked to choose one of the following options:

 No travel award: TECI covers the instructional fee.
-Participant is able to cover the costs of lodging, ground transportation, and meals and incidentals not arranged as part of the workshop.
+Participant is able to cover the costs of lodging, airfare, ground transportation, and meals and incidentals not arranged as part of the workshop.

 We are able to offer Standard Travel Awards to some participants, and a very limited number of Maximum Travel Awards.
 In some cases we may prioritize applicants based on the level of support they require from TECI.